-- Official Designation.
+1. Official Designation.
 The name of this advisory committee shall be the State, Local, Tribal, and Private Sector (SLTPS) Policy Advisory Committee (the Committee).

-- Authority.
+2. Authority.
 The Committee is established in accordance with Executive Order 13549 of August 18, 2010, and the provisions of the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
-App., and was extended by Executive Order 13652 of September 30, 2013.
+App., and was extended by Executive Order 13811 of September 29, 2017.

-- Objectives and Scope.
+3. Objectives and Scope.
 The Committee shall serve as a forum to discuss policy issues related to the classified national security information program for SLTPS entities, in order to facilitate the resolution of issues in dispute and to otherwise recommend changes to policies and procedures that are designed to remove undue impediments to the sharing of information under the program.

-- Support.
-ISOO shall provide the Committee with administrative services, facilities, staff, and other support services necessary for the performance of its functions.
+6. Support.
+The Information Security Oversight Office (ISOO) shall provide the Committee with administrative services, facilities, staff, and other support services necessary for the performance of its functions.

-- Estimated Annual Operating Costs and Staff Years.
-The estimated annual operating costs of the Committee are $64,000.
-Staff support provided by ISOO is estimated to be 0.41 staff years.
+7. Estimated Annual Operating Costs and Staff Years.
+The estimated annual operating costs of the Committee are $ 54,000.
+Staff support provided by ISOO is estimated to be 0.30 staff years.

-- Designated Federal Officer (DFO).
-The DFO is a full-time, salaried employee of NARA and will perform the duties set forth in Section 10(e) of the FACA, to include ensuring administrative and staff support to the Committee.
+8. Designated Federal Officer (DFO).
+The DFO is a full-time, salaried employee of the National Archives and Records Administration and will perform the duties set forth in Section 10(e) of the FACA, to include ensuring administrative and staff support to the Committee.

-- Estimated Number and Frequency of Meetings.
+9. Estimated Number and Frequency of Meetings.
 The Committee shall meet at the request of the DFO, but at least twice during the calendar year.

-- Duration.
+10. Duration.
 The need for the Committee is continuing and is subject to the termination clause as noted in section 11 of this Charter.

-- Termination.
-The Committee will terminate on September 30, 2015, consistent with E.O.
-13652, unless extended by the President.
+11. Termination.
+The Committee will terminate on September 30, 2019, consistent with E.O.
+13811, unless extended by the President.

-- Subcommittees.
+13. Subcommittees.
 The Committee Chair may establish subcommittees as necessary to support the functions of the full committee.
 Any subcommittees shall report to the full committee.

 Archivist of the United States